HospitalRun/hospitalrun-frontend/README.md

 ## Start
 To start the frontend please do the following:

-- Start the server by running `ember serve` in the repo folder.
+- Start the server by running `npm start` in the repo folder.
 - Go to [http://localhost:4200/](http://localhost:4200/) in a browser and login with username `hradmin` and password `test`.

 ### Troubleshooting your local environment
 Always make sure to `git pull` and get the latest from master.

-The app will usually tell you when something needs to happen (i.e. if you try to `ember serve` and npm is out of date, it will tell you to run `npm update`.
+The app will usually tell you when something needs to happen (i.e. if you try to `npm start` and npm is out of date, it will tell you to run `npm update`.
 But If you run into problems you can't resolve, feel free to open an issue, or ask for help in the [HospitalRun Slack channel](https://hospitalrun.slack.com/) (you can request an invite [here](https://hospitalrun-slackin.herokuapp.com/)).

 Otherwise, here are some tips for common issues: